Long-Term Food Storage Methods: Bulk Storage, Mylar Bags & Oxygen Absorbers

 Professional Storage Methods

-Mylar Bags with Oxygen Absorbers (My Recommended Method)
+Mylar Bags with Oxygen Absorbers (Recommended Method)

 Why this method works: